natefaerber/seal/README.md

 # FA notes

 This is our Slackbot that monitors for old PRs and posts in Slack.
-This helps us keep on top of
+This helps us keep on top of PRs that are aging.
+We want PRs to be reviewed quickly! https://futureadvisor.atlassian.net/wiki/spaces/DEV/pages/32636979/Submitting+Pull+Requests

 If you want to make any modifications (set up a new Angry Seal monitor) you can look at https://futureadvisor.atlassian.net/browse/PROD-3608 as a reference.